Is your medical practice suffering due to delayed or stagnant revenue collection?

 One of the biggest challenges facing medical professionals and hospitals is simply getting paid.
-Even with drastic improvements in technology, medical billing remains a complicated and long-drawn procedure.
-Inept handling of the billing process can result in mounting medical debt for patients and lead to loss of thousands of dollars in revenue for hospitals.
+Even with drastic improvements in technology, medical billing remains a complicated and long-drawn out procedure.
+Inept handling of the billing process can result in mounting medical debt for patients and lead to loss of thousands of dollars in revenue for medical practices and hospitals.

 Top Reasons for Delays in Revenue Collection at Medical Practices

-Before we dive into the solution for improving medical billing at medical practitioners and hospitals, here is a brief look at the inherent problems that lead to delays in revenue collection.
+Before we dive into the solution for improving medical billing at medical practices and hospitals, here is a brief look at the inherent problems that lead to delays in revenue collection.

-Difficulty in collecting payments once the patient has left the facility - While co-pays assure hospitals and physician offices of a down payment, collecting rest of the patient's bill becomes a struggle, especially when patients receive incorrect bills or bills with larger amounts than anticipated.
+Difficulty in collecting payments once the patient has left the facility - While co-pays assure hospitals and physician offices of a down payment, collecting the remainder of the patient's bill becomes a struggle, especially when patients receive incorrect bills or bills with larger amounts than anticipated.

 Not auto-checking coverage - Patients aren't always knowledgeable about their insurance coverage.
 Not checking insurance coverage electronically can lead to serious revenue losses and billing headaches for hospitals and physician offices.